joshuadjteam/DarWinAI/README.md

-# DarwinAI, A Windows to AI simple connecter
+# DarwinAI Chat with Batch File

-This repository contains a simple batch script that allows you to chat with AI directly from your Windows command prompt, using a graphical input box.
-It utilizes the `Gemini 2.5 Flash`
+This repository contains a simple batch script that allows you to chat with Google's AI model (branded here as **"DarwinAI"**) directly from your Windows command prompt, using a graphical input box.
+It utilizes the fast and efficient `gemini-2.5-flash-preview-05-20` model.

 ## Features